HSP Screening Tool

 What is HSP?

-HSP (Highly Sensitive Person) refers to individuals with heightened sensitivity and strong reactions to external stimuli.
+HSP (Highly Sensitive Person) literally translates to "highly sensitive person" and refers to individuals with heightened sensitivity who react strongly to external stimuli.
 This concept was introduced by American psychologist Dr. Elaine N. Aron.

 Main Characteristics

-- Depth of Processing: Tendency to think deeply and pay attention to details.
+- Deep Processing: Tendency to think deeply and pay attention to details.

-- Overstimulation: Sensitivity to strong stimuli such as noise or crowds.
+- Overstimulation: Sensitivity to strong stimuli such as noise and crowds.

 - Emotional Reactivity and Empathy: Strong empathy towards others' emotions.

-- Sensitivity to Subtle Stimuli: Sensitivity to small changes in light, sound, or smell.
+- Sensitivity to Subtle Stimuli: Sensitivity to small changes in light, sound, and smell.

 Benefits and Challenges of HSP

-While HSP individuals excel in creativity, insight, and empathy, they may also experience stress and fatigue from excessive stimulation.
+Due to their heightened sensitivity, HSPs often excel in creativity, insight, and empathy.
+However, they may also experience stress and fatigue from overstimulation.

 HSP is not a disease or disorder but a temperament.
-Understanding one's traits and creating a suitable environment can help leverage this sensitivity as a strength.
+Understanding one's own traits and creating a suitable environment can help HSPs leverage their sensitivity as a strength.

 The traits of HSP (Highly Sensitive Person) are explained by the following four elements, collectively known as the "DOES Model."